Overheads and cash flow can be quite a strain on smaller farms, so here we outline five ways to reduce farming costs to improve efficiency

 Using contractors can reduce machinery costs and introduce new, more efficient technology.
 It may also be worth investigating renewable energy options, such as turbines, which may boost income and cut bills.

 However, farmers might also look to replace older machinery to reduce repair expenditure.
-“To ensure their businesses do not stand still, farmers should understand the value of depreciation applied to assets like machinery, and make sure they use these funds to reinvest in essential equipment,” says Ian Ashbridge, partner at Bidwells.
+“To ensure their businesses do not stand still, farmers should understand the value of depreciation applied to assets like machinery, and make sure they use these funds to reinvest in essential equipment,” says Ian Ashbridge, partner at property consultants Bidwells.

 “It is easy for depreciation to be overlooked, as it is effectively an adjustment made to the business’s profit position, but has no negative impact on cash.
 Ideally, investment should exceed depreciation in any year, to grow the value of assets, rather than just stem the decline in value.”